This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy has the necessary equipment and facilities it needs to provide its services safely.
-Its equipment is clean.
-And the team ensures they are used appropriately to protect people’s confidential information.
+Its equipment is clean and used in a way which protects the privacy of people using the pharmacy’s service.

 Pharmacy details